SE-GUC/ByteMe/README.md

 ###### Please add/edit this list as you see fit.

 - Title margins and sizing needs to become consistent.
-- Academic Library should be seperated by year.
+- Academic Library styling and search.
-- AWG platform home page ,Move announcements, FAQs and AWG pages to seperate site (AWG Platform)
+- AWGs styling in mainhub.
+- Delete unused components and views from client app and adjust app.js, header navbar accordingly.
+- mainhub deployment
-- Front End deployment should be moved to the gucmun.me domain
+- client deployment should be moved to the gucmun.me domain